Changes in the Amazon Seller Landscape lead to possible shifts in global e-commerce

 Market opportunity through consolidation.
 The fragmentation of the Amazon marketplace has proven to be fertile ground for well-funded aggregators who want to make profits and tap the potential of private-label brands.

-What does Aggregator Activity mean for Your Brand?
+What does Aggregator Activity mean for Your Amazon Brand?

 Some product innovators and boutique brands will profit from the phenomenon of capital-rich firms hungry for third-party sellers who distribute through Fulfillment by Amazon.
 Others will likely see a decline in sales due to scale and systems efficiencies made possible by the consolidation of companies in the marketplace.